Home

 The official adoption was an attempt to differentiate between the West's Christian values and the atheistic values of communism.

-If we go further back, the United States motto was born out of a wish to combine religious and national sentiments.
+If we go further back, the U.S. motto was born out of a wish to combine religious and national sentiments.
 The initial promoter was a Rev. M.R.
 Watkinson of Ridleyville PA who ambitiously wrote several letters to the Secretary of Treasury, Salmon P Chase, suggesting among other things "God, Liberty, Law".

 This specific suggestion in itself was not accepted but the idea of fusing religious and national feelings was, so in 1863 James Pollock (Director of the Mint) was asked to come up with a United States motto that could be used on coins.